 Welcome to Reception

-At Leominster Primary School we have two spacious and well resourced reception classrooms, each with a toilet area attached.
+At Leominster Primary School we have three spacious and well resourced reception classrooms, each with a toilet area attached.
 Classes have their own designated outdoor undercover area, as well as sharing a large playground with markings to encourage learning through play.
 Reception and Nursery share a grass area fenced off from the playground with large sandpits and a brand-new activity trail!

 Each day children have access to milk, water and fruit/vegetables as well as having the opportunity to take up a free school meal at lunch time!
 All children have access to a range of tasty lunches that will need to be pre ordered.